krisarmstrong/seed/docs/wiki/Qualcomm-Atheros-WiFi.md

 # Qualcomm Atheros Wi-Fi Adapters

-Qualcomm Atheros chipsets using the `ath9k` and `ath10k` drivers are **recommended** for LuminetIQ, especially for packet injection.
+Qualcomm Atheros chipsets using the `ath9k` and `ath10k` drivers are **recommended** for The Seed, especially for packet injection.
 The AR9271 is a popular choice for wireless diagnostics and penetration testing.

 [← Back to Home](Home)